 Empatico, The KIND Foundation’s most ambitious initiative to date, is an online learning tool that will connect students across the globe.
 Through the platform, kids will have the chance to explore their similarities and differences, expand their horizons and strengthen their empathy muscles.
-We chose to start with 8-10-year-olds because they are best suited to develop empathy.
-Their brains are beginning to help them understand their identities in relation to others, and their biases have yet to become deeply rooted.
+We chose to start with 8-10-year-olds because experiences during this age can strongly influence how children will develop perceptions and interact with others in the future.
+During this sensitive period, children are beginning to understand their identities in relation to others, and their biases have yet to become deeply rooted.
 If we can intercept students at this moment, and give them opportunities to meaningfully interact with one another, we can create a lifetime of positive change.

 I’ve always felt that it’s our shared obligation to leave this world better than we found it.
 Since becoming a father, I have felt this more urgently and deeply.
 There is a lot that we need to do to improve the world, including developing the ability to be better listeners and more critical thinkers, and we can’t do it without our kids as part of the solution.